 - Add the egg yolk and cream mixture back to the saucepan with the rest of the cream and bring back just to a to a simmer, stirring continuously.
 As soon as it simmers, remove from heat, transfer to a bowl and refrigerate. *If you notice that your eggs have scrambled slightly.
 Simply allow them to cool and then run them through a blender before moving on to the next step.

-- While the egg yolk mixture is cooling, beat the egg whites plus the remaining 1 tbsp of erythritol in a clean glass or metal bowl, using an electric mixer, until soft peaks form.
+- While the egg yolk mixture is cooling, beat the egg whites plus the remaining 1 tablespoon of erythritol in a clean glass or metal bowl, using an electric mixer, until soft peaks form.

 - When the egg yolk mixture has cooled completely, combine it with the egg whites and gently whisk until well combined.
 You can serve immediately or store in the fridge for later.